 For the Japanese, visiting Hakone invariably includes visiting one of the onsens (hot spring baths) that feed of the geothermal activity in the area.

-If you are with children, the best option I found was called Hakone Kuwakien Yunessun.
-This onsen is located at the Kowaki-en stop on the Hokan Tozan light railway.
+If you are with children, the best option we found was Hakone Kuwakien Yunessun.
+Our children loved this onsen which is located at the Kowaki-en stop on the Hokan Tozan light railway.
 It’s got a dedicated area for children which water slides.
 In addition, unlike traditional onsens, which require you to be nude, there is a bathing suit area which seems to be somewhat gimmicky.
-I expect the non-bathing suit area is what you would get from a more traditional onsen experience.
+The non-bathing suit area is what you would get from a more traditional onsen experience.

 Explore the Hakone Open Air Museum